Ricardojnr/DataStructure/README.md

 # Data Structure

-Project that contains a bunch of Data Structures during exercises Contains, trees, tries, hash tables e etc..
+Project that contains a bunch of exercises using data structures.

+e.g. trees, tries, hash tables e etc..